 The Student Communication Policy establishes the framework for all University Member communications with Students.

 The following procedures must be applied at all times:

-- Faculty/Department email distribution lists are established by ICT Services at the request of the Faculty/Department leader.
+- Division/Department email groups are established by ICT Services at the request of the Division/Department leader.
 It is the responsibility of the requesting Employee to ensure that the list remains current.
-Specific offices and individuals will be authorised to post to these lists (See Electronic Mail Distribution List Schedule).
+Specific offices and individuals will be authorised to post to these groups (See Electronic Mail Distribution List and Group Schedule).

 - University email distribution lists are not available to non-University entities.

 - Material sent to distribution lists must be relevant to the group being mailed and must pertain to University business.
 The distribution lists are not intended to be used for personal or commercial gain, except for '# UniSQ Community Noticeboard' which is available for subscribed Employees to use for buy/sell and community notices.

 - Employees must not replicate the '# University Communications' mailing list by any method to circumvent gaining approval from the official authorised Employees.

 - Each message should contain a meaningful subject line.

 - Emails should use 'rich text' format.
 The complex use of colours, photos and graphics affects file size and load time and should be avoided.